Dagmawi-Y/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

     ```
     $ python3 script_name.py
     ```
-4. Follow the instructions provided in each script's comments or output.
+4. Follow the instructions provided in each script's comments or output